learn-with-me/recipes/src/carbs/quintessential-quinoa.md

 * Add oil, hit saute.
 Wait 3 minutes for oil to heat
 * Saute onion, bell pepper and jalapeno for 5 minutes (until lightly softened)
 * Saute garlic for 1 minute
-* Add quino and toss until coated in veggies
+* Add quinoa and toss until coated in veggies
 * Add everything and stir well
 * Pressure cook on high for 1 minute
 * Natural release for 10 minutes, followed up with quick release